-A summary of baseline information for the state of Karnataka is provided in this Section.
+A summary of baseline information for the states of Karnataka, Tamil Nadu, Madhya Pradesh and Chattisgarh is provided in this section.
 Parameters for the baseline scenario are established using data primarily from the Ministry of Environment and Forest report titled, "India State of the Forest Report" by the Forest Survey of India (FSI), as well as supporting sources identified below.
 The baseline scenario identified in this PoA-PDD will serve to calculate the emission reductions creditable from the introduction of improved biomass cookstoves to replace traditional unimproved stoves used for cooking and heating water for drinking purposes at the household level.

-The baseline scenario for this project activity is derived using CDM methodological Tool 30 data from the above-mentioned study, including the calculation of $f{NRB,y}$ , the fraction of woody biomass saved by this project activity that can be established as non-renewable.
+The baseline scenario for this project activity is derived using CDM methodological Tool 30 from the above-mentioned study, including the calculation of fNRB,y, the fraction of woody biomass saved by this project activity that can be established as non-renewable.